Antonio Sotomayor

 Antonio "Tony" Sotomayor (1902–1985) was a Bolivian-born American artist and educator, known as a painter and muralist.
 He also worked as an illustrator, caricaturist, designer, and ceramicist.
 He was nicknamed San Francisco's 'Artist Laureate'.

 Early life

 Antonio Sotomayor was born on May 13, 1902, in Chulumani, Bolivia to parents Celia Meza and Juan Sotomayor.
 He studied at Escuela de Bellas Artes in La Paz, with Belgian metal artist Adolfe Lambert.

 Career

 In 1923, Sotomayor immigrated to San Francisco.
-He initially working as a dishwasher at the Palace Hotel, a role that only lasted five days.
+He initially worked as a dishwasher at the Palace Hotel, a role that only lasted five days.
 While working at the Palace he learned English and he would paint caricatures of his co-workers at the hotel, eventually they made him the "artist in residence".
 In the 1930s he painted two murals at the Palace Hotel, in the room known as “The Pied Piper.”
 When he had first arrived in San Francisco he had wanted to be an architect, but over time he changed.
 He continued his studies at the Mark Hopkins Institute of Art (now San Francisco Art Institute).